postmort3m33/latest-modified-files/README.md

 # Features:

-GUI-based — no command-line arguments needed.
+GUI-based — no command-line arguments needed

-Recursive search — scans all subfolders automatically.
+Recursive search — scans all subfolders automatically

-Sorted by last modified time — newest files appear at the top.
+Sorted by last modified time — newest files appear at the top

-Horizontal + vertical scrolling for long paths.
+Horizontal + vertical scrolling for long paths